etiennec78/Home-Automation/Esphome Philips LivingColors/README.md

-# Esphome Phillips LivingColors firmware 💡
+# Esphome Philips LivingColors firmware 💡

 ## Description 📝

-A simple ESPHome configuration to hack a Phillips LivingColors Mini with an ESP32
+A simple ESPHome configuration to hack a Philips LivingColors Mini with an ESP32

 Has both E1.31 and WLED protocols enabled by default for light software control (e.g.: [Artemis](https://github.com/Artemis-RGB/Artemis))